tompaana/azure-secure-networking-for-devs/exercises/1-vnets.md

 1. `vnet-{team name}-dev-{US location}` in US

 If you have time left over, debate the existentialism of virtual networks.
 Are they real?
 Am I?

+## Status check

+TODO: Where are we now?